The New 12-Sided £1 Coin

-The Royal Mint has officially introduced the new 12-sided £1 coin, with release on March 28, 2017.
+The Royal Mint has officially introduced the new 12-sided £1 coin.
 Businesses across the UK need to adapt to this change, with coin counting and sorting equipment capable of processing both the old-shape and new-shape coins.

-Why is the £1 coin being replaced?
+Why the £1 coin was replaced

 The new £1 coin design is distinctly British, with a twelve-sided shape which evokes memories of the pre-decimalisation threepence piece.
-It is constructed from two different coloured metals and contains a proprietary security feature - a revolutionary new high security coinage currency system developed by The Royal Mint.
-This enables not just coins, but the whole cash cycle to be more secure, protecting the public, vending machine operators, retailers, and the wider banking system.
+It is constructed from two different coloured metals and contains a proprietary security feature - a revolutionary new high security coinage currency system developed by the Royal Mint.
+This enables not just coins, but the whole currency cycle to be more secure, protecting the public, vending machine operators, retailers, and the wider banking system.

-When will the new £1 coin be introduced?
+When was the new £1 coin introduced

 The new £1 coin was introduced on March 28, 2017.